EDA-DM: Enhanced Distribution Alignment for Post-Training Quantization of Diffusion Models: Introduction

-To address the above issues, we propose a novel PTQ method for diffusion models, Enhanced Distribution Alignment for Post-Training Quantization of Diffusion Models (EDA-DM).
+To address the above issues, we propose a novel PTQ method for diffusion models, EDA-DM, which improves the performance of quantization at two levels.
 At the calibration sample level, we extract information from the feature maps in the latent space for guiding the selection of calibration samples.
-Based on the density and variety of feature maps, the Temporal Distribution Alignment Calibration (TDAC) we selected effectively aligns the distribution of the calibration samples with that of the overall samples.
-At the reconstruction output level, we propose Fine-grained Block Reconstruction (FBR), which modifies the loss of a block by incorporating the losses of layers within the block.
+Based on the density and variety of feature maps, we propose \textit{\textbf{Temporal Distribution Alignment Calibration (TDAC)}} that effectively aligns the distribution of the calibration samples with that of the overall samples.
+At the reconstruction output level, we propose \textit{\textbf{Fine-grained Block Reconstruction (FBR)}}, which optimizes the loss of a block by incorporating the losses of layers within the block.
 This approach mitigates over-dependence within the block and enhances the connections between layers, aligning the outputs of quantized models and full-precision models at different network granularity.
 To the best of our knowledge, existing PTQ methods for diffusion models ignore the effect of reconstruction, while this is the first work to analyze and improve the reconstruction method based on the properties of diffusion models.
+Besides, our method does not introduce additional overhead or rely on a large number of quantization parameters, ensuring the deployment efficiency.
+We also deploy the quantized diffusion models on different hardware platforms (GPU, CPU, ARM) to visualize the effect of quantization techniques on the compression and acceleration for diffusion models.
 Overall, our contributions are summarized as follows: \begin{itemize} \item Through thorough analysis, we identify two levels of mismatch in diffusion models, including the calibration sample level and the reconstruction output level, which result in the low performance of PTQ. \item Based on the above insight, we propose EDA-DM, an efficient PTQ method for compressing and accelerating diffusion models.
-Specifically, we propose TDAC to address the calibration sample level mismatch, and propose FBR to eliminate the reconstruction output level mismatch. \item Extensive results show that EDA-DM significantly outperforms the existing PTQ methods for diffusion models, especially in low-bit cases.
-Additionally, EDA-DM demonstrates robustness across various factors such as model scale, resolution, and guidance conditions. \end{itemize}
+Specifically, we propose TDAC to address the calibration sample level mismatch, and propose FBR to eliminate the reconstruction output level mismatch. \item Extensive results show that EDA-DM significantly outperforms the existing PTQ methods, especially in low-bit cases.
+Additionally, EDA-DM demonstrates robustness across various factors, such as model scale, resolution, guidance conditions, sampler, and hyperparameters. \end{itemize}